top of page

 Manar Khalaila

 My research investigates the early development of social cognition, with a particular focus on how children develop stereotypes, and come to understand social hierarchies within multicultural contexts.
 I examine how children perceive and respond to ingroup and outgroup members, and how these processes are shaped by early social experiences.
-Using a combination of eye-tracking during child-adapted tasks inspired by the Implicit Association Test (IAT), behavioral experiments, and fNIRS, I study both behavioral and neural mechanisms underlying social cognition.
+Using a combination of eye-tracking during child-adapted tasks inspired by the Implicit Association Test (IAT), behavioral experiments, and fNIRS.
 In addition, I use inter-subject correlation (ISC) to explore how children’s brains synchronize during naturalistic social processing, and how this varies within and between cultural groups.
-Overall, This study aims at identifying how social biases and group-related representations emerge in the brain and behavior from an early age, and how these processes develop across childhood.